Daisuke Ochi

-Daisuke Ochi (越智 大祐, Ochi Daisuke) is a Japanese Nippon Professional Baseball player with the Yomiuri Giants in Japan's Central League.
+Daisuke Ochi (越智 大祐, Ochi Daisuke) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Yomiuri Giants from 2006 to 2014.

+Career

 As a rookie in 2008, Ochi was a key member of a young Giants bullpen that came within three outs of a Japan Series title.
 Ochi was the losing pitcher in Game 7 of that series against the Saitama Seibu Lions, after he hit Lions second baseman Yasuyuki Kataoka.
-Kataoka then stole second and third, then was driven home to tie the game.
+Kataoka subsequently stole second and third, then was driven home to tie the game.
 Ochi put another man on and was ultimately charged with what proved to be the series-winning run.